mqless/mqless.github.io/_docs/tutorial.md

 In this tutorial we loosely follow the [Akka tutorial](https://doc.akka.io/docs/akka/current/guide/tutorial.html).

 MQLess is much simpler than Akka, for better and for worst, some of the differences:
-* MQLess doesn't has hierarchy.
+* MQLess doesn't has hierarchy or supervisors.
-* MQLess is state less - you need to manage your state elsewhere (like Redis or DynamoDB)
+* MQLess is state less - you need to manage the state elsewhere (like Redis or DynamoDB)
 * MQLess actor always exists, virtually.
 You don't need to create or stop actors, just send them a message.
-* MQLess in not a cluster, all actors are AWS Lambda instances, MQLess is the router in front of Lambda.
+* MQLess is not a cluster, actors' messages are executed on AWS Lambda instances, MQLess is the router in front of Lambda.
 * MQLess is language agnostic, you can write your actors in any language supported by AWS Lambda, and even use different languages within the same actor.

 In this tutorial we will use NodeJS and Javascript.